 Technical Credibility Verification

-• Verify their understanding of financial regulations through scenario-based questions
+- Verify their understanding of financial regulations through scenario-based questions during your vetting calls

 Content Relevance Assessment

-• Ensure they can address your audience's specific use cases (retail wealth management, institutional clients, family offices)
+- Ensure they can address your audience's specific use cases, whether retail wealth management, institutional clients, or family offices

-• Confirm they understand current market conditions and economic pressures
+- Confirm they understand current market conditions and the economic pressures advisors face

-• Verify they can speak to both opportunities and limitations of AI in finance
+- Verify they can speak to both opportunities and limitations of AI in finance, as audiences quickly dismiss speakers who only present the optimistic case

 Presentation Quality Standards